County Cricket Ground, Swindon: History

 The County Ground played host to international cricket when it hosted two matches in the 1982 ICC Trophy, with Bangladesh versus East Africa and Canada versus Gibraltar.
 Gloucestershire returned to the County Ground in the 1985 John Player Special League, playing one match in the competition there; this was also the case in the 1986 John Player Special League and 1987 Refuge Assurance League.
-In 1988, Warwickshire were due as visitors, in addition to Worcesteshire against the Minor Counties cricket team in the Benson and Hedges Cup, however the pitch was damaged by weedkiller and the fixtures were moved to Bristol and Haden Hill respectively.
+In 1988, Warwickshire were due as visitors, in addition to Worcestershire against the Minor Counties cricket team in the Benson and Hedges Cup, however the pitch was damaged by weedkiller and the fixtures were moved to Bristol and Haden Hill respectively.
 After a gap of three years, Gloucestershire played their final batch of three one-day matches at the County Ground in the 1990 and 1991 Refuge Assurance League's, and in the 1992 Sunday League.
 Wiltshire have not used the ground for minor counties matches since 2002.
 A campaign was launched in 2006 by the adjacent football club to bring the County Ground back up to county cricket standards, though these plans failed to materialise.

 The ground includes a pavilion, which has first floor seating for members.
 Overshadowing the ground at the Football Ground End is the home ground of Swindon Town F.C.